10 Reasons to Visit Southwest Arkansas in the Fall

 During the fall, hiking the many trails that can be found in the Ouachita National Forest is one of my favorite pastimes.
 Here, you can find everything from day hikes to multi-day backpacking routes.
 One of the longest trails in the region is the famous Ouachita National Recreation Trail, aka Ouachita Trail, which is 223 miles long!
 You can also time your hike to coincide with peak fall color.

 Fall is a prime time for music in southwest Arkansas.
-Music Fest El Dorado, the largest outdoor music festival in theregion, takes place Oct.
-3-4.
-Organizer Mark Givens has delivered another outstanding lineup including Salt-N-Pepa, Coolio, and Jerrod Niemann.
+Music Fest El Dorado, the largest outdoor music festival in theregion, takes place in October.

 Historic Washington State Park in Washington is home to many popular programs throughout the year.
 In the fall, a few of these programs include introduction to forging workshops and gardening basics.
-Get the most current list of events at arkansasstateparks.com/events.
 The park, which interprets life in the town of Washington in the 19th century, has many other programs and events throughout the year and is home to historic sites like the Blacksmith Shop—home of the Bowie knife.

-Southwest Arkansas is home to two Epic mountain bike trails: The Womble Trail and Lake Ouachita Vista Trail near Mount Ida.
+Southwest Arkansas is home to three Epic mountain bike trails: The Womble Trail, the Lake Ouachita Vista Trail and sections of the Ouachita National Recreation Trail.
 Epic routes, a recognition given by IMBA (International Mountain Bicycling Association), are known around the country and world as ‘must ride’ trails for mountain bikers to try out.
-Overall, Arkansas has four Epic mountain bike routes, a testament to the great terrain we have for biking in the state.
+Overall, Arkansas has five Epic mountain bike routes, a testament to the great terrain we have for biking in the state.

 Mount Ida is well known as being not only the Quartz Crystal Capital of the World, but also as home to the annual World Championship Crystal Dig!
-You can compete in this championship event, which is October 10-12, or check out one of the many places to dig for crystals in town like Wegner Crystal Mines.
+You can compete in this championship event, which takes place each October, or check out one of the many places to dig for crystals in town like Wegner Crystal Mines.

 The favorable weather of autumn in Arkansas makes camping a popular pastime during this season.
 Southwest Arkansas is home to many state parks, the Ouachita National Forest, Hot Springs National Park, national wildlife refuges, U.S. Army Corps of Engineers sites, RV parks, and private campsites.
 No matter what style of camping (or even glamping) you like to do, you can find a spot to pitch your tent and reconnect with nature in this region of the state.